CumulusNetworks/docs/content/cumulus-linux/Layer-3/Configuring-FRRouting/_index.md

 In FRRouting, Cumulus Linux stores obfuscated passwords for BGP and OSPF (ISIS, OSPF area, and BGP neighbor passwords).
-All passwords in configuration files and those displayed in `show` commands are obfuscated.
+All passwords in configuration files and those displayed in show commands are obfuscated.
 The obfuscation algorithm protects passwords from casual viewing.
 The system can retrieve the original password when needed.

 ### <span>Duplicate Hostnames</span>

-If you change the hostname, either througwith NCLU or with the `hostname` command in `vtysh`, the switch can have two hostnames in the FRR configuration.
+If you change the hostname, either through NCLU or with the `hostname` command in `vtysh`, the switch can have two hostnames in the FRR configuration.
 For example:

-    Spine01# conf tigure terminal
+    Spine01# conf t
     Spine01(config)# hostname Spine01-1
     Spine01-1(config)# do sh run
     Building configuration...